danielb2/joplin-ruby/readme.md

 Will take a notebook and concatenate all notes into one for easy export to PDF

 The token argument is optional and if you have it installed locally it will find the token

+### joplin epub <id of note>

+This will generate an epub from the referenced notes in the note.
+It will not include the actual note, but only linked markdown notes within.
+Rendering things like tables, mermaid diagrams etc is not supported